polarsquad/kubernetes-basics-and-advanced/advanced/day1/exercise.md

 You can use the demos as starting points but pay attention to the labels.

+The app code is under app/ if you want to laugh at my Go skills.

 # First Exercise

 Create a deployment for europe-north1-docker.pkg.dev/tuomaspal-sandbox/training/hello-http:0.0.1